 Why might this be relevant?

-The project addresses key barriers to the adoption of electric vehicles and provides a solution to improve the business model for EV charging.
+Addresses key barriers to adoption of electric vehicles and discusses business models for EV charging.

 V2X Flex is a collaborative project aiming to unlock and expand the flexibility potential of electric vehicles (EVs) using interoperable, bi-directional charging solutions.
 Partnering with the Energy Systems Catapult (ES...